Little Orphant Annie: Poem

-Riley recorded readings of several of his poems for the phonograph during the early twentieth century.
+Riley recorded readings of several of his poems for the phonograph during the early 20th century.
 Only four of the readings were ever released to the public; one was "Little Orphant Annie".
-Written in nineteenth century Hoosier dialect, the words can be difficult to read in modern times; however, its style helped feed its popularity at the time of its composition.
+Written in 19h-century Hoosier dialect, the words can be difficult for modern readers; however, its style helped feed its popularity at the time of its composition.
 Riley achieved fame not just for writing poetry, but also from his readings.
 Like most of his poetry, "Little Orphant Annie" was written to achieve the best effect when read aloud.

 The poem consists of four stanzas, each with twelve lines.
 Riley dedicated his poem "to all the little ones," which served as an introduction to draw the attention of his audience when read aloud.
 The alliteration, parallels, phonetic intensifiers and onomatopoeia add effects to the rhymes that become more detectable when read aloud.
 The exclamatory refrain ending each stanza is spoken with more emphasis.
 The poem is written in the first person and in a regular iambic meter.
 It begins by introducing Annie, and then sets a mood of excitement by describing the children eagerly gathering to hear her stories.
 The next two stanzas are each a story which Annie tells the children.
 Each story tells of a bad child who is snatched away by goblins and has an underlying moral which is announced in the final stanza, encouraging children to obey their parents and teachers, help their loved ones, and care for the poor and disadvantaged.